Jackie Brown: Critical response

-Review aggregation website Rotten Tomatoes gives it an approval rating of 86% based on 87 reviews, and an average rating of 7.5/10.
-The site's consensus is: "Although somewhat lackadaisical in pace, Jackie Brown proves to be an effective star-vehicle for Pam Grier while offering the usual Tarantino wit and charm."
-Metacritic gives the film a 64 out of 100 based on 23 critic reviews, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+Review aggregation website Rotten Tomatoes gives it an approval rating of 88% based on 97 reviews and an average rating of 7.60/10.
+The site's consensus is: "Although somewhat lackadaisical in pace, Jackie Brown proves to be an effective star vehicle for Pam Grier while offering the usual Tarantino wit and charm."
+Metacritic gives the film a 64 out of 100, based on 23 critic reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on a scale of A+ to F.

-Roger Ebert rated the film four out of four stars, writing that "Tarantino leaves the hardest questions for last, hides his moves, conceals his strategies in plain view, and gives his characters dialogue that is alive, authentic and spontaneous."
+Roger Ebert of the Chicago Sun-Times rated the film four stars out of four, writing that "Tarantino leaves the hardest questions for last, hides his moves, conceals his strategies in plain view, and gives his characters dialogue that is alive, authentic and spontaneous".
 He also ranked the film as one of his favorites of 1997.

-Movie critic Mark Kermode for BBC Radio Five Live lists Jackie Brown as his favorite film by Quentin Tarantino.
+Movie critic Mark Kermode for BBC Radio 5 Live lists Jackie Brown as his favorite film by Quentin Tarantino.
 Samuel L. Jackson, who appears frequently in Tarantino's films, named his character of Ordell Robbie as one of his favorite roles.

 Box office

-The film grossed $39.7 million in the United States and Canada and $35.1 million in other territories for a total gross of $74.7 million, against a budget of $12 million.
-In its opening weekend, the film grossed $9.3 million, finishing 5th at the box office.
+The film grossed $39.7 million in the United States and Canada, and $35.1 million in other territories, for a total gross of $74.7 million, against a budget of $12 million.
+In its opening weekend, the film grossed $9.3 million, finishing fifth at the box office.